AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 The Voice Recognition feature allows content change in an AEM Screens channel driven by voice interaction.

 A content author can configure a display to be voice enabled.
-This allows all players registered against the display understand speech.
-You must enable the voice recognition for the Display and associate each channel with a unique tag to trigger a channel transition.
+The purpose of this feature is to allow customers to utilize speech as method of interacting with their displays.
+Some similar use cases include finding product recommendations in stores, ordering menu items at diners and restaurants.
+This feature increases accessibility for users and can greatly enhance customer experience.

 >[!NOTE]
 >The player hardware must support voice input, such as a microphone.